87 Upper Boundary Road,

 This was a very basic conversion, a balcony was added and a raked floor was built on top of the former roller skating floor.
 There was little decoration and it did not even have a proscenium arch.
 The ceiling consisted of the wooden roof support beams which were stained a dark colour.

-Although being some distance away from the City centre, it was the first cinema in Derby to screen sound films on 8th June 1929.
+Although being some distance away from the City Centre in the California district, it was the first cinema in Derby to screen sound films on 8th June 1929.
 These were only ‘shorts’ and Derby audiences had to wait until 29th August 1929 before they could see a feature film “The Singing Fool” which opened at the Empire Cinema in the City centre.
 The Cosmopolitan Cinema screened its first sound feature film Edward Everett Horton in “The Terror” later in 1929.
 It was sound on disc, a system that was removed two years later.

 Always operated as an independent cinema, by 1944 its name had been shortened to Cosmo Cinema.
 It closed on 23rd May 1959 with Arthur Askey in “The Love Match”.
 It was offered for sale and purchased by an independent bingo club operator and called the Cosmo Bingo Club.
 But this was a short lived venture as the police raided the bingo club and it was closed down because several players were found to be in possesion of more than one card, which was illegal at the time!